Darrel Williams Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- In his six career matchups against the Broncos, Williams averaged 9.8 rushing yards per game, 28.7 fewer yards than his over/under in Saturday's game.
+- Against the Broncos, Williams' 9.8 rushing yards per game over his six career matchups are 31.7 fewer than his over/under in Saturday's game.

-- Williams, in six matchups versus the Broncos, has not run for a TD.

-- In terms of defending against the run, the Broncos are 13th in the league, giving up 109.8 yards per game.

 Recent Performances

-- Last week against the Bengals, Williams rushed for 88 yards on 14 carries (averaging 6.3 yards per carry) while scoring two touchdowns.
+- In last week's matchup against the Bengals, Williams carried the ball 14 times for 88 yards (6.3 yards per attempt) and scored two touchdowns.

-- Over his last three outings, Williams has run for 155 yards on 30 carries (51.7 ypg), with two touchdowns.
+- Over his last three games, Williams has 155 rushing yards (51.7 per game) on 30 carries with two touchdowns.

-- He's also averaged 16.3 receiving yards per game, catching six passes for 49 yards.

 Williams' Kansas City Teammates